 A. Before we knew Christ (Eph.
 2:1-3).
 B. After we knew Christ (Eph.
 2:4-10).
 What an amazing change!
-Before we knew Christ, we were "dead in trespasses and sins," "walking in the course of this world," "fulfilling the desires of the flesh," and "were by nature children of wrath" (NKJV).
-To put it simply, before we knew Christ, we wandered aimlessly through life in a lost condition.

-We may have experienced what appeared to be happiness, but there was an angst of the soul and an unfulfilled purpose in our lives.
-Coming to Christ and experiencing His love made all the difference.
-In Christ we are truly "alive."
-Through the "exceeding riches of His grace" and His "rich mercy" toward us, we have received the gift of salvation.
-He has raised us up to "sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus" (NKJV).
+Before we knew Christ, we were "dea in trespasses and sins," "walked according to the course of this world "fulfilling the desires of the flesh," and "were by nature children of wrath" (NKJV).
+To put it simply, before we knew Christ, we wandere aimlessly through life in a lost condition.
+We may have experienced what appeared to be happiness, but ther was an angst of the soul and an unfulfilled purpose in our lives.
+Comin to Christ and experiencing His love made all the difference.
+In Christ ware truly "alive."
+Through the "exceeding riches of His grace" and Hi "rich mercy" toward us, we have received the gift of salvation.
+He ha raised us up to "sit together in the heavenly places in Christ Jesus, that it the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus" (NKJV).
 In Christ, life has taken on new meaning and has new purpose.
-As John declares, "In Him was life, and the life was the light of men" (John 1:4, NKJV).

-Read Ephesians 2:10.
-What does this text tell us about how central good works are to the Christian's faith?
-How do we understand this idea in the context of salvation by faith "without the deeds of the law" (Rom.
+As John declares, "In Him was life and the life was the light of men" (John 1:4, NKJV).
+Ephesians 2:10.
+What does this text tell us about how centra good works are to the Christian's faith?
+How do we understan this idea in the context of salvation by faith "without the deeds of the law" (Rom.
 3:28)?

 How has your life changed because of Christ, a change that could possibly help someone else come to a knowledge of Jesus?
-MONDAY September 7